 An ex parte application is made to the Civil Court having jurisdiction over the port where the vessel is and the grant of any relief is entirely discretionary.
-A Plaintiff must provide prima facie evidence that it has a maritime debt against the Defendant, and that unless an arrest order is made, the Defendant is likely either to leave the Emirates permanently or to act in a manner which is likely to prejudice the Plaintiff 's rights.
-The court will after examination of the application and the supporting documents filed arrive at a decision -often without hearing Counsel.
+A Plaintiff must provide prima facie evidence that it has a maritime debt against the Defendant, and that unless an arrest order is made, the Defendant is likely either to leave the Emirates permanently or to act in a manner which is likely to prejudice the Plaintiff's rights.

+The court will after examination of the application and the supporting documents filed arrive at a decision - often without hearing Counsel.
 The Court may require counter security from the Plaintiff in the form of a bank guarantee (see question 10).
+If an arrest order is granted a substantive suit has to be filed within 8 days of the grant of the arrest order.
 The court will also require the following from the Plaintiff: